clararingrose/cm3104-coursework/README.md

 # CM3104 Computer Security and Cryptography coursework

-Python web app to digitally sign a file, and verify exising digital signatures.
+Python web app to digitally sign a file, and verify existing digital signatures.
 Developed using [Flask](https://flask.palletsprojects.com/) for web app functionality and [PyCryptodome](https://www.pycryptodome.org/) for cryptographic operations.

 To run the app:

-1. Clone this repository and navigate to that folder on your terminal
+1. Clone this repository and navigate to that folder in your terminal
 2. Run `python3 -m venv venv` to set up the virtual environment
 3. Run `source venv/bin/activate` to start the virtual environment
 4. Run `pip3 install -r requirements.txt` to install the necessary dependencies